38/i3monkit/README.md

 It comes with a set of builtin widget as well, such as, CPU usage bar, Network speed meter, etc.

+## How to build the status bar program

 You can crate your own status bar with just a few lines of code in Rust.